MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

    If the connection succeeds, Visual Studio will begin configuring IntelliSense to use the remote headers.
 For more information, see [IntelliSense for headers on remote systems](configure-a-linux-project.md#remote_intellisense).

-   If the connection fails, the entry boxes which need to be changed will be outlined in red.
+   If the connection fails, the entry boxes that need to be changed are outlined in red.

    ![Connection Manager Error](media/settings_connectionmanagererror.png)